Country profile

 Key insights

-• Scores range from Human Capital (64.0) to Innovation (18.5), reflecting variation across dimensions.
+• Scores range from Infrastructure (64.3) to Innovation (16.4), reflecting variation across dimensions.

 • Trails regional peers most clearly in Innovation.